CONNECT WITH:

 By Francisco Alvarado www.floridabulldog.org

-Jason Miller, the Washington D.C. lobbyist and spokesman for Donald Trump’s three presidential campaigns, is accused of criminally threatening a state judge who consequently stepped down from presiding over his paternity case in Miami-Dade County.
+Jason Miller, the Washington, D.C. lobbyist and spokesman for Donald Trump’s three presidential campaigns, is accused of criminally threatening a state judge who consequently stepped down from presiding over his paternity case in Miami-Dade County.

 For nearly a decade, Miller has been battling Arlene “AJ” Delgado, the 2016 Trump campaign’s Hispanic outreach director, over how much he should pay in child support for their 7-year-old son, William.
 Miller, who is married, had an affair with Delgado in 2016.
 Their liaison bitterly ended shortly after she got pregnant.
 The case has gone through a carousel of judges in three judicial districts due to conflicts of interest and accusations of bias until it landed before Miami-Dade Circuit Court Judge Spencer Multack in 2021.
 He is the ninth judge on the case.

-Since then, Multack has rejected multiple motions by Delgado to disqualify himself due to alleged bias for Miller, including the judge building up his profile for his 2022 bid to snag a then-open seat on the Third District Court of Appeals.
-In his application, Multack included a scathing ruling he made against Delgado in the paternity case hoping it would get the attention of Florida Gov. Ron DeSantis, who makes the appointments.
+Since then, Multack has rejected multiple motions by Delgado to disqualify himself due to alleged bias for Miller, including the judge building up his profile for his 2022 bid to snag a then-open seat on the Third District Court of Appeal.
+In his application, Multack included a scathing ruling he made against Delgado in the paternity case, hoping it would get the attention of Florida Gov. Ron DeSantis, who makes the appointments.

 Late last month, the Third District Court of Appeal Judicial Nominating Commission announced that it was once again accepting candidates to fill a new vacancy that Multack has coveted.
 Judge Kevin Emas is retiring.